MSW Thesis and Research Experience

 Two Year MSW Candidates Deadlines for Thesis Application

-- Meet with Associate Dean of Research prior to April 30th, 2020
+- Meet with MSW Program Director prior to April 15th

 Once the thesis proposal has been approved, (see Appendix A, Approval for MSW Thesis Commencement Form), the student, in consultation with the supervisor, selects other members for the thesis committee.
 Committee members are chosen on the basis of their known expertise in the student’s area of research.
 Committee members may be selected to contribute to the substantive area of the thesis or to contribute methodological expertise.